aoswalt/notoriety/README.md

 # Notoriety

-Notoriously note management with markdown and tags.
+Notoriously simple note management with markdown and tags.

 ---